 Including information on accessing popular routes and other ideas to help get you started.

 Hall Walk - By far the most popular of the estuary walks, it offers stunning views of the estuary and out to sea.
 It is a circular walk that follows the banks of the river and utilises both ferries, via Bodinnick, Pont Creek and Polruan or vice versa.
 You can also divert to St Wyllow Church from Pont and from there go onto Pencarrow head and join the coast path for a longer walk to Polruan.
 It is not suitable for pushchairs and in places it is steep.
-Between May and September you can do the Hall Walk with a guide on the first Wednesday of the month.
+Between Easter and September you can do the Hall Walk with a guide.
 For more information on guided walks see our Trips and Tours page

 For detailed information on the Hall Walk see the National Trust Guide No. 21, available from our Shop.

 The Coast Path - Much of the coastline in this area belongs to the National Trust and offers stunning views of the coast as well as some rigorous and invigorating walks.

 From Fowey you can access the coastal footpath heading west towards St Austell Bay passing Gribbin Head.
 The starting point is the path at Readymoney Cove and between Fowey and Par there are several points at which you can pick up an inland path returning to Fowey, or you can pick up the number 524 or 525 Western Greyhound bus in Par.

 From Polruan on the other side of the Fowey River the coast path heads east towards Polperro and Looe and eventually on to Plymouth.
 The starting point can be found at the top of St Saviours Hill (well signed throughout the village), from Pencarrow you can take a path towards St Wyllow Church and on to the Hall Walk (partially on the road).
 If you wish to walk between Polruan and Polperro or Looe we advise catching a bus to Polperro or Looe and walking back as public transport is limited, see our Public Transport page.